quephird/quephird-recipes/Doro wat.md

 Dice into small cubes and throw into sauce and let whiten.

-### Part 4 - Prepare rice
+### Part 3b - Prepare rice

 #### Ingredients

 1 1/2 cups of white rice

-Make rice; I like to throw in a tablespoon of two into the rice to insure that it's tasty and doesn't stick to the ricemaker. :S
+Make rice; I like to throw in a tablespoon of butter into the rice to insure that it's tasty and doesn't stick to the ricemaker. :S

-### Part 5 - Serve and enjoy!
+### Part 4 - Serve and enjoy!

 Put rice on dish and ladle as much of the sauce and chicken as desired.